gsquared94/bank-of-anthos-demo/README.md

 **Bank of Anthos** is a sample HTTP-based web app that simulates a bank's payment processing network, allowing users to create artificial bank accounts and complete transactions.

-This fork modifies the original [Bank of Anthos]((https://github.com/GoogleCloudPlatform/bank-of-anthos)) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s multi-config support.
+This fork modifies the original [Bank of Anthos]((https://github.com/GoogleCloudPlatform/bank-of-anthos)) into a multi-repository microservices design to demonstrate how to integrate with `skaffold`'s multi-config feature.
 ## Service Architecture

 ![Architecture Diagram](./docs/architecture.png)